Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry: Hamiltonian of the three-level systems with one forbidden transitions

-Consider a three-level quantum system whose dynamics is governed by the Schr\"odinger equation with time-depended Hamiltonian:
+We consider a three-level quantum system whose dynamics is governed by the Schr\"odinger equation with time-dependent Hamiltonian:

-Here $H_0$ and $V$ are the free and interaction Hamiltonians ($3\times 3$ Hermitian matrices) and $f$ is coherent control (shaped laser field).
-We consider the case when one transition is forbidden.
-If we choose the basis in a special way, the free and interaction Hamiltonians can be written as
+Here $H_0$ and $V$ are the free and interaction Hamiltonians ($3\times 3$ Hermitian matrices) and $f$ is a coherent control (shaped laser field).
+We consider the case when transition between one pair of energy states is forbidden.
+Then, with the appropriate choice of basis the free and the interaction Hamiltonians can be written as $3\times 3$ matrices